wp-plugins/wp-time-slots-availability-calendar/readme.txt

 === WP Time Slots Availability Calendar ===
 Contributors: Bryght, Veribo
-Tags: time slot, time slots, timeslot, timeslots, calendar, availability, appointment, appointment, calendar, time blocker, booking
+Tags: time slot, time slots, timeslot, timeslots, calendar, availability, availability calendar, appointment, appointment, calendar, time blocker, booking, booking calendar
 Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 3.4.2
 Stable tag: 1.1
 License: GPLv2

-Time slot calendar that shows the availability in time slots, like 08:00 - 09:00, 09:00 - 10:00 and so on!
+Availability calendar that shows the availability in time slots, like 08:00 - 09:00, 09:00 - 10:00 and so on!

 == Description ==
+See http://www.wptimeslots.com for more info!

 * Show the availability of anything per hour per day
 * Mark a time slot as free or booked, for example 08:00 - 09:00